anakic/querystorm-docs/docs/Querying/CSharp.md

 ![Connect with C#](../Images/cs_querying.gif)

 > QueryStorm uses the Reflection.Emit API to dynamically generate classes that represent table rows.
-This is done on-the-fly, so if you modify Excel tables, QueryStorm will immediately update the generated types.
+This is done on-the-fly, so as you modify Excel tables, QueryStorm immediately updates the generated types.

 For example, suppose you have a workbook table named `salaries` that contains data about people's salaries.
 You could search for people whose salary is greater than 100,000 like so: